Skip to main content

 green and orange sprinkler head spinning and spraying water on a green lawn

-If your New Year’s resolution is to save money, your lawn might be a great place to start.
+If your New Year’s resolution is to save money and lower your water bill, your lawn might be a great place to start.

 High water usage not only impacts Polk County’s water supply but your monthly water bill as well.
 However, you can reduce your monthly water use for irrigation by taking a few simple steps.